 Her benefit period would last to age 67.
 Additionally. she will have the important partial disability benefit.
 This means she will receive a benefit if she can work, but not full-time.

 You might be thinking, Ugh, John.
 I don’t want to enroll in another plan and go through underwriting.

 Most disability insurance plans do not require full medical underwriting at this benefit level.
 The carrier looks up your background through the MIB and prescription drug databases.
 They may also require a phone interview.
+That’s about it.

 Affordability Of Disability Insurance

-All told, if Laura chose the above disability insurance plan, the premiums cost $8.50 per month.
-After paying for her life insurance premiums, Laura will have $453 left per month to spend on other important things.
+All told, if Laura chose the above disability insurance plan, the premiums cost $9.95 per month.
+After paying for her life insurance premiums, Laura will have $203 left per month to spend on other important things.
 Think about that.

 Whereas most people do not have proper disability insurance coverage anyway, we feel a long-term disability insurance plan is the prudent choice.